We hope we have created an inclusive and enjoyable holiday experience. We'd love to welcome you to the farm.

 - We are happy to give full farm tours

-- The dedicated disabled parking areas have room for unloading and manoeuvring and we are happy to help with unloading luggage and equipment
+- The dedicated disabled parking areas have room for unloading and manoeuvring and we are happy to help with unloading luggage and equipment (we are happy to wear masks, gloves and other PPE whilst assisting you if needed)

 - The car parking surface is level and flat and at Enfys leads directly to the wooden ramp to the entrance of the tent, at Dyffryn there is a 15m sloped pathway from the parking space to the tent